koenvervloesem/remarkable-calendar-creator/README.rst

   remarkable-calendar-creator calendar.pdf 2021

+For portrait mode, add the option ``-p`` after the file name.

-You can find generated PNG and PDF files for all months of 2021 in the `examples <https://github.com/koenvervloesem/remarkable-calendar-creator/tree/main/examples>`_ directory.
+You can find generated PNG and PDF files for all months of 2021 for landscape and portrait mode in the `examples <https://github.com/koenvervloesem/remarkable-calendar-creator/tree/main/examples>`_ directory.

 *************
 Configuration